-Cathedra purchased 1,400 Bitmain Antminer S9 bitcoin mining machines (the "S9s") in early March 2018, which were subsequently deployed at the Washington Mine.
-During Q3 and Q4 2021, the Company made several optimizations to the Washington Mine, including installing custom firmware on the S9s; acquiring and installing 180 new MicroBT Whatsminer M30S bitcoin mining machines, which produce an aggregate of approximately 16 PH/s of hash rate; and retiring some of the S9s which had been fully depreciated.
-After implementing several optimizations and upgrades, as of December 31, 2021, the Washington Mine was generating approximately 32 PH/s of bitcoin mining hash rate.
+Since Q3 2021, the Company has made several optimizations to the Washington Mine, including installing custom firmware on the S9s; acquiring and installing 180 new MicroBT Whatsminer M30S bitcoin mining machines; retiring some of the S9s which had been fully depreciated; and installing 323 new Bitmain Antminer S19i Pro machines.

+As of May 27, 2022, the Washington Mine produces approximately 52 PH/s of bitcoin mining hash rate, or approximately 6.50 bitcoin per month (based on current market conditions).